transcom/mymove-docs/docs/adrs/0033-service-object-layer.md

 ## Decision Outcome

-Adopt service object layer, an architectural pattern for writing code that allows for encapsulation of logic, code reusability, ultimately keeping our handler code much less complex and more lightweight.
+Adopt service object layer, an architectural pattern for writing code that allows for encapsulation of logic, code re-usability, ultimately keeping our handler code much less complex and more lightweight.

 Resources: